osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 Metadata specific to the MQTT generic component are:

 - **Topic**: Specifies the MQTT topic string
-- **ValueField**: Specifies the JsonPath expression to take from a property
+- **ValueField**: Specifies the JsonPath expression used to extract the data value from a property within the payload supplied by the MQTT server

 Metadata specific to the MQTT Sparkplug B component are: